qwertymarmot/qwertymarmot.github.io/README.md

 ### GitHub Pages

-This repository is already configured for deployment to GitHub Pages using GitHub Actions.
+This repository is configured for deployment to GitHub Pages using GitHub Actions.

 1. Make sure your repository is named `yourusername.github.io` or update the `baseurl` in `_config.yml` accordingly.